zph/git-pairing/README.md

 ## Installing
+To grab the latest stable release `gem install git-pairing`

-Simply clone this repo and execute the following command in your terminal/console of choice
+Or, clone this repo and execute the following command in your terminal/console of choice

 ```